LarsBehrenberg/testing-copy/content/posts/impressionist-news.md

       * The whole collection has been donated to the Barberini, housed in a palace built by Frederick the Great in the late 18th century.
 It is arguably Europe's best impressionist collection outside of Paris.

+      #### BBC commissions 60-minute Monet show

+      This autumn will see the BBC (British Broadcasting Corporation) launch *Art on the BBC*, with a four-part series focusing on Dali, [Van Gogh](/van-gogh-biography), Monet and Turner.
+The show on Van Gogh will focus on how his mental health influenced his work, whilst the [Claude Monet](/claude-monet-biography) episode will address "how his commercial success has blinded us to \[Monet's] revolutionary talent".
+Show times TBA.

       ### August 2020